-- The acquisition of Eco Buildings Group Limited and planned fundraise could be delayed or the fundraise could be lower than expected; - b) The business plan for the combined entity, including planned capital and strategic expansions could be delayed or result in further losses for the group; - Levels of production at the quarries or new factory can be impacted by unforeseen delays due to inclement weather or equipment failure; lower than expected quality of material being produced, and the continuing effects of the pandemic; - d) Fulfilment of the Company's order book could be delayed, or the payment of amounts due under such contracts could be delayed. - e) The continued progression of Covid-19 may have a further detrimental impact on sales or on operations, and - f) The resumption of block sales to the international block market may be slower than expected.
+- (a) The Company may not be able to secure an extension to the Gulf Marble Loan note, and the loan note may become payable in full or in part in August 2021. - (b) levels of production at Cervenillë and Prilep can be impacted by unforeseen delays due to inclement weather or equipment failure; lower than expected quality of material being produced by the quarries; - (c) Fulfilment of the Company's order book could be delayed, or the payment of amounts due under such contracts could be delayed. - (d) The continued progression of the Covid-19 may have a further detrimental impact on sales or on operations, and - (e) The resumption of block sales to the international block market may be slower than expected.